 For a chrysalis/butterfly to survive the winter it will need to be exposed to cool/cold weather and short day lengths (no artificial light on a regular basis) to keep it in diapause.
 A butterfly that emerges from a diapaused chrysalis will not be able to survive the cold winter weather like other butterfly species that overwinter as adults can.

 An overwintering chrysalis needs ventilation but also exposure to some humidity to keep it from drying out.
-The natural humidity of the winter air will be enough for a chrysalis but our dry indoor air could dry up a chrysalis (even in an unheated section of your house) unless some additional moisture is provided (like misting).
+The natural humidity of the winter air will be enough for a chrysalis but our dry indoor air may dry a chrysalis (even in an unheated section of your house) unless some additional moisture is provided (like misting).
 On the other hand, if the chrysalis is tightly closed up in a consistent high humidity/wet container, mold can occur which would be detrimental.

 An overwintering chrysalis needs protection from predators.
 A chrysalis makes a yummy winter treat to a mouse, bird, or other critter.
 Parasitic wasps and ants can also cause a chrysalis fatality in the fall and spring if they are a problem in your area.